Efficient Frontier without Risk-Free Asset

 Claim:

-For any two optimal portfolios, the linear combination of them is also an optimal portfolio:
+For any two optimal portfolios, any linear combination of them is also an optimal portfolio:

 \[\boldsymbol W^* = \alpha \boldsymbol W^*_1 + (1 - \alpha) \boldsymbol W^*_2, \quad \forall \alpha \in [0, 1]\]Proof:

-Since they are optimal portfolios, we could write them as:
+Since both are optimal portfolios, we can write:

 - $\boldsymbol g = \alpha \boldsymbol g_1 + (1 - \alpha) \boldsymbol g_2$